kevinswiber/http-telemetry/README.md

 ## Usage

 Create a file to auto-instrument the built-in http/https modules.
 Assign an exporter to receive signals from the `ClientRequest`.
-Exporters must adhere to the `IExporter` interface.
+Exporters must adhere to the `IClientExporter` interface.
 See `src/exporters/har-exporter.ts` as an example.

 ```js
 const { HARExporter, patch } = require("http-telemetry");